BryantCabrera/Settlers-of-Catan/README.md

 ### A. Description
 Bryant Cabrera's Settlers of Catan is a web-based adaptation of the popular boardgame "Settlers of Catan" by Klaus Teuber.
 The game is a multiplayer, turn-based strategy, resource management boardgame.
 Players' logic, management, and negotiation skills will be tested.
 Welcome to Catan!

-More info about the game can be found at the [Official Settlers of Catan Website](https://www.catan.com/game/catan).
+More info about the game can be found on the [Official Settlers of Catan Website](https://www.catan.com/game/catan).

 ### B. Images
 1. Wireframe